What is OceanGate Expeditions? Company offering Titanic tours searches for vessel

 OceanGate, whose submersible vessel Titan carrying five crew members is lost in the North Atlantic, has offered tours to the famous shipwreck site since 2021

-A massive marine search and rescue operation is underway for a missing submersible that disappeared on an expedition to view the Titanic wreckage.
+A massive marine search and rescue operation is underway for a missing tourist sub that disappeared on an expedition to view the Titanic wreckage.

 The OceanGate Expeditions vessel carrying a pilot, three paying passengers and a “content expert” was reported missing about 435 miles (700 kilometres) off the coast of Newfoundland, Canada on Sunday night.